 As a kid, I dressed up my Barbie dolls by making dresses from colorful fabrics for them from scratch.
 As an adult trying to find my niche in the world of fashion design, I wanted to help more people afford high-quality clothes with a good pattern.

-I studied fashion design at Parsons, F.I.T., and Saint Central Martins.
-I created the brand of Carol Cao four years ago.
+I studied fashion design at Parsons, F.I.T., and Central Saint Martins (CSM).
+I created the brand of Carol Cao in 2017.
 At that time, I just finished my freshman year and traveled to Spain by myself in the summer.
 I shopped in Barcelona, explored new European shopping malls, and witnessed many famous brands of beauty and luxury – but they were costly.
 I wanted to help more people wear high-quality, comfortable – yet affordable clothes.
 My goal is to make people happy and help them save money.

 Following my ideas, my Etsy shop offered high-quality and affordable products and soon became a huge success.
 As of today, we’ve had over 30,000 orders and over 4,000 five-star reviews from happy customers.
 And we opened our new shop on Amazon to sell a big platform.